azalea-rs/simdnbt/README.md

 # simdnbt

-an unnecessarily fast nbt decoder. like seriously you probably don't need this unless you're trying to win benchmarks.
+a very fast nbt serializer and deserializer.

 simdnbt currently makes use of simd instructions for two things:
 - swapping the endianness of int arrays